 Signs That you Have Traveled Too Much This Year

 Well, when we talk about too much travelling, you know that we do not mean it, because how it is even possible for someone to travel too much?!
-Traveling is never too much, because travelling is always the right amount, at the right time and moment of life!
+Travelling is never too much, because travelling is always the right amount, at the right time and moment of life!
 With that being said, there are some people that are luckier than others to have the opportunity (and bravery) to travel as much as they want (and yes, that means constantly hitting the road!).

-If you are one of those people, you can easily recognize yourself when we say that you are not entirely sure what country you are at in the moment, not sure about the language you are speaking, your friends are not sure if you are back from your last trip, or already on your next journey.
+If you are one of those people, you can easily recognize yourself when we say that you are not entirely sure what country you are at at the moment, not sure about the language you are speaking, your friends are not sure if you are back from your last trip, or already on your next journey.
 In case there is more international ink on the pages of your passport than food in your fridge or clothes in your wardrobe, then you are what we call the ultimate tourist (lucky you!).
-So if you have bitten hard by the travel bug for the last year, or the last few years, or your whole life really, here is a handful of signs that you have travelled too much (and surely need continue doing it!).
+So if you have bitten hard by the travel bug for the last year, or the last few years, or your whole life really, here is a handful of signs that you have travelled too much (and surely need to continue doing it!).